 You can also order over-the-top ice cream or frozen yogurt sundaes in the restaurant.
 I had the best strawberry milkshake of my life!

 The locals have a lot of pride in Konditorei Zauner.
 Bad Ischl is a beautiful town, and this heavenly restaurant and bakery make it worth visiting.

 If you stay overnight in Bad Ischl, I recommend staying in the town center so you can wake up and easily walk to the shops and restaurants.
 Hotel Goldenes Schiff is a beautiful four-star hotel right on the river.

 On the way to or from Bad Ischl, I recommend stopping nearby to see the outside of Red Bull’s Headquarters, just under 30 minutes away from both Bad Ischl and Salzburg.
 You’ll understand why when you’re there – it looks like the whole complex came from the future.

 Mirabell Palace and Gardens is a must-see when you visit Salzburg.
 It’s central and easy to walk to from anywhere in the city.
 It also happens to be one of the most popular Sound of Music filming locations.

-The palace’s baroque-style gardens are wildly impressive and pristine with marble statues, fountains, and mesmerizing flower formations of every color.
+The palace’s baroque-style gardens are wildly impressive and pristine, with marble statues, fountains, and mesmerizing flower formations of every color.
 I can’t imagine how intensive the landscaping schedule is.
-When you’re in the gardens, remember to look up and enjoy the view of Hohensalzburg Fortress in the distance.
+Remember to look up and enjoy the view of Hohensalzburg Fortress in the distance when you’re in the gardens.